 - They are used in soft starters to maintain starting current of induction motors under predefined limits.

 - They find application in lighting control circuits.

-- They are also used in conjunctions with RC circuits to produce repetitive Sawtooth waveforms for Sawtooth generators.
+- They are also used in conjunction with RC circuits to produce repetitive Sawtooth waveforms for Sawtooth generators.

 - They are used in overvoltage protection circuits.

 - An SCR is a 4-layer semiconductor device.

 - Three terminals of an SCR: Anode, Gate, and Cathode.
 The device can be triggered into conduction using the gate terminal.